top of page

 A Coffin For the Bride was retitled in America as Kiss, Kiss, Kill, Kill.
 Heaven knows why!

-When Thriller was broadcast again as part of The CBS Late Movie,the original opening sequences and music were both restored.
-And when A&E home video decided to release a Thriller DVD set for the US, each episode’s signature openers and theme music were fully restored.
+Thriller was later broadcast again in the United States as part of The CBS Late Movie, and this time the original opening sequences and music were both restored.
+And when A&E home video decided to release a Thriller DVD set for the US, they again went for the signature openers and theme tune.
 And thank goodness for that!

 The Test-Of-Time Test